CS275-Icebreaker/Icebreaker/README.md

 1. Get the most recent version of the code
 	- Run `git pull origin <branch>`
-2. Install NPM components and create a package.json file inside Incebreaker project directory
+2. Install NPM components
-	- Run `npm install express
-	- Run `npm install body-parser
+	- Run `npm install`
 	- Only have to run this the first time, and every week or so
 3. Start NodeJs server
 	- Run `npm start`